hotwax/oms-documentation/user-manuals/business-process-models/orderlifecycle.md

 **For orders in the "Created" status:**

 These are orders for which fulfillment has not yet commenced in HotWax Commerce.
-Once all canceled orders are downloaded, HotWax Commerce processes the file to verify the order IDs of the canceled orders and updates their status from <mark style="color:orange;">**"Created" to "Canceled".**</mark>
+Once all canceled orders are downloaded from eCommerce, HotWax Commerce processes the file to verify the order IDs of the canceled orders and updates their status from <mark style="color:orange;">**"Created" to "Canceled".**</mark>

 **For orders in the "Approved" status:**